SofaComplianceRobotics/docs-support/blog/2025-06-emio-labs-release-v25.06.md

 Emio Labs now comes with a new API to use Emio without the simulation environment.
 Browse our [documentation](/docs/v25.06/Developers/emio-api/) to learn how to use this API.

-**Note**: The labs have been updated to use this new API so the previous version of the labs will not work with this newer version.
-Remember that a directory <code>~/emio-labs</code> is created in your Home directory after the first run of the application.
-The application uses the files of this directory.
-If you install the new Emio Labs version you need to reset the directory to the compatible version.
-To do that, simply delete, rename, or move it from your Home directory, then restart the application.

 <img className="centered" src={emio_api_img} width="70%"/>

 ### ✨ Emio SOFA API Documentation